|Abbreviation||FT / PT|

-Applicants will normally be required to hold a Bachelor's degree of this University or a qualification of equivalent standard from this University or another university or comparable institution accepted for this purpose.
+Applicants will normally be required to hold a Bachelor's degree with honours of this University or a qualification of equivalent standard from this University or another university or comparable institution accepted for this purpose.
 Non-local students may only apply for the full-time mode.

 Programme Admissions Advisor

 |Dr Simon X Zhao|

 |Mr Tommy Liu|